Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: HOS in the superposed spectra of circular random matrices

 \section{HOS in the superposed spectra of circular random matrices}

-Circular ensembles are the random unitary matrices introduced by Dyson with the same invariances as the Hermitian matrices corresponding to the Gaussian ensemble (Dyson's $3$-fold way).
-Circular ensemble comes into the picture when a system is not characterized by a Hamiltonian but by a unitary matrices.
+Circular ensemble comes into the picture when a system is not characterized by a Hamiltonian but by a unitary matrix.
 For example, in quantum mechanics, scattering matrices, and Floquet operators can be modeled by circular ensembles.
 Details about these are provided in Sec.~\ref{sec:Introduction}.
 The jpdf of eigenvalues for circular ensembles is given by the following expression:

 where $N$ and $C_{\beta,N}=(2\pi)^{-N}\{\Gamma(1+\beta/2)\}^{N}\{\Gamma(1+N\beta/2)\}^{-1}$ are the dimension and the normalization constant, respectively \cite{mehta2004random,forrester2010log}.
 The eigenvalues $\exp(i\theta_{\mu})$, $\mu=1,2,3...., N$ are distributed uniformly on the unit circle in the complex plane and show level repulsion, according to the Dyson index $\beta$ \cite{mehta2004random}.
 With increasing $\beta$, the repulsion increases.
 If we put $\beta=0$ in Eq.~(\ref{CJPDF}), we can find that all the eigenvalues become independent.
 Such uncorrelated eigenvalues follow Poisson statistics.